-There's no denying that Canada Goose is one of the most popular brands for winter jackets.
-The quality and durability of their products is outstanding, meaning that their high price tags are usually justified.
+There’s no denying that Canada Goose is one of the most popular brands for winter jackets.
+The quality and durability of their products are outstanding, meaning that their high price tags are usually justified.
 But it’s also no secret that they are really expensive, and generally out of an average person’s price range.

 So, if you need a good, warm winter jacket but can’t afford Canada Goose, you’ve come to the right place.
 I will show you some of the best Canada Goose alternatives in this review (for both men and women), and I will start with the more affordable options, and move up to the more expensive ones!